 - how the documentary film is used as an influential communications tool for environmental activism

 - to produce digital media projects and GIS maps

 - the value and process of collaborative filmmaking

 - to conduct professional interviews with researchers and practitioners

 - Planetary Health research and how research can influence policy and practice

-Participants will create short documentary films about the impacts of climate change on human health and wellbeing in their community.
+Participants will create short documentary films about planetary health and the impacts of climate change on human health and wellbeing in their community.
+General themes are Planetary Health, Global Health and Humanitarianism, Global Health Foresighting, and the Sustainable Development Goals.
 The films may tell a narrative and/or communicate research which touches on any of the following:

 - the relationship between environmental and human health

 - specific issues created or exacerbated by climate change such as water safety, displacement, conflict, food shortages, changing patterns of infectious diseases, floods and droughts